 “Window of Tolerance” is a term coined by Dr. Dan Siegel to describe normal brain/body reactions.
 The idea is that we have an “optimal arousal level” within the window of tolerance that allows for gradation.
 For our window to widen, we brush up against our edge without exceeding it.
 The idea is to expand our boundaries, slowly and mindfully, not push past them.

-Good news!
 It’s never too late to learn how to master your vital life force.
 As long as you’re alive, you’ve got time.
-The whole point of balancing our subtle energy is to learn how to live from the center.
+The whole point of balancing our subtle energy is to learn how to live resiliently from our center.
 Our core is our innate, vital self.
-While it is made of universal energy – meaning we all have it – the form it takes is as unique as each and everyone of us.
+While it is made of universal energy – meaning we all have it – the form it takes is as unique as each one of us.

 When I was a kid, I read that we are the some total of the five closest people to us.
-While perhaps overly simplistic, it resonates as true.
+While perhaps overly simplistic, there is truth to it.
 We organize our core in relation to the energy within and around us.
-This is why it’s important to not only do personal “inner” work, but to also be mindful of our environment.
+This is why it’s important to not only do personal “inner” work, but to be mindful of our environment as well.

-One of the best ways to work out our blocks and enliven qi is through mindful embodied healing modalities, such as yoga, chiropractic care and somatic psychotherapy.
+One of the best ways to work out our blocks and enliven energy is through mindful embodied healing modalities, such as yoga, Essentrics and somatic psychotherapy.
 Regulating and aligning energy is the medicine for what ails us.
 If energy is the interface between mind and body and soul, then it follows that energy influences holistic health.
 You can do this solo, but for optimal results hire as many helpers as you can.